 Guitar strings available in the market can majorly be divided into two categories – light strings and heavy strings.
 Both have their own purposes, as well as their set of pros and cons.

 The heaviness or lightness of the strings depends on the string gauge – the diameter of the strings – and is measured in 1/1000 times an inch.
 Generally, those with their higher E gauge over 0.011 are considered to be heavy strings.
 Anything below that is categorized as medium to light.

 Heavy Guitar Strings:

 Talking about heavier strings, these are generally the choice of a lot of professional guitarists owing to their quality and loudness.
-It is mostly used by bassists who need to hit those heavy low tunes.
+It is mostly used by bassists who need to hit those heavy low tones.

 That being said, heavier strings are less flexible and hence harder to manage.
 One has to apply a lot more pressure than that of a lighter string set.